Japanese encephalitis (JE) is a viral infection of the brain spread by the bite of an infected mosquito.

 Key disease information

-In the vast majority of cases (approaching 99%), people will experience very mild or no symptoms from an infection.
-In a small number of cases, infection may lead to swelling of the brain (encephalitis) and the associated symptoms, including headache, high fever, disorientation, coma, tremors and convulsions.
+In the vast majority of cases (about 99%), people will experience very mild or no symptoms from an infection.
+In a small number of cases, infection may lead to swelling of the brain (encephalitis) and its associated symptoms, including headache, high fever, disorientation, coma, tremors and convulsions.
+In people who do develop the disease, 10-30% will die and 50% will have a permanent disability.

-Japanese encephalitis (or JE) is spread by the bite of an infected mosquito.
+Japanese encephalitis (JE) is spread to humans by the bite of an infected mosquito.
 The disease cannot be spread from person to person.

 Transmission of JE mainly occurs in rural, agricultural areas of Southeast Asia where standing water is used for rice production and flooding irrigation.
 In some areas of Asia, these conditions can occur near urban centres.